We may earn money or products from the companies mentioned in this post.

 The Narrows has become one of the most famous hikes in the world, and with good reason.
 This popular hike in Zion National Parks takes you through the chilly waters of the North Fork of the Virgin River and through soaring canyons in the narrowest portion of Zion National Park.

-Although the Narrows is rated as one of the more challenging hikes within Zion, it is suitable for most hikers, including those hiking with kids.
+Although the Narrows is rated as one of the more challenging hikes in Zion, it is suitable for most hikers, including those hiking in Zion with kids.
 Most people hike the Narrows from the “bottom up”, which means they start their hike walking upstream.
 In fact, permits are required if you want to hike from the “top down”.
 The hike is considered strenuous because much – and at times – all of it requires walking through water.
 For this reason, trekking poles are strongly recommended.

 Although you can hike as far as you would like before turning around, most people hike to a section of the hike known as Wall Street, which is found approximately 3 miles into the hike.
 Wall Street is considered the narrowest and most picturesque portion of the hike.
 You will know you are there when you reach a giant boulder in the middle of the river.
 If you want to hike all the way to Wall Street prepare yourself for a 6 miles round trip.
 Give yourself a minimum of 3 hours.
 This hike takes more time than most because each step takes effort to maintain your footing.